ckjpdx/angular-tiny-anthems/README.md

 # Tiny Anthems
+_this is incomplete!_
-_this is a project made for a musician to store their custom made songs for clients on the site and allow each client to login and access their specific song files._
+_this is a project made for a musician to store their custom made songs for clients on the site and allow each client to login and access their specific song files.
+It was an opportunity to explore Angular CLI and Firebase_

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.